The AARTFAAC 60 MHz transients survey: Results

-However, this assumes that the given transient is detectable in every region across every image.
-We can extend this by accounting for the total surveyed area as a function of the sensitivity limit.
-Rather than reporting a single value, we have plotted a continuous distribution which describes the surface density surveyed, to each sensitivity.
-This results from the fact that, with a wide-field instrument such as AARTFAAC, the transient sensitivity can vary across the field of view in a single image, and across images according to local sidereal and universal time.
-In fig.~\ref{fig:sensitivity} we show a comparison of the surface density probed by the AARTFAAC survey (dark blue dashed curve), compared to many recent transient surveys across a wide range of frequencies and timescales.
+However, this assumes that the given transient is detectable in every region across every image, which neglects the fact that for a wide-field instrument such as AARTFAAC, the transient sensitivity can vary across the field of view in a single image, and across images according to local sidereal and universal time.
+We can refine this by summing the total surveyed area as a function of sensitivity limit, allowing us to plot a continuous distribution that describes the surface density surveyed at each sensitivity \citep{2016MNRAS.459.3161C}.
+In Fig.~\ref{fig:sensitivity} we show this curve for the AARTFAAC survey (dark blue dashed curve), compared to many recent transient surveys across a wide range of frequencies and timescales.

 The survey sensitivity coverage is calculated from the parameters stored in the database.
 Only information measured and calculated during each source extraction is stored, to reduce the data volume.
 Since the RMS noise and thus the sensitivity are slowly varying with position within the detection region, the survey database does not store a noise map, but only the flux and detection signal-to-noise of each source.
 We then of course know the RMS noise at each source location as the ratio of those numbers and can use those values to recreate a good noise map by interpolation.
 As a boundary value for the noise at the edge of the detection region for use in this interpolation we use the average of $\rm RMS_{\mathrm{max}}$ and $\rm RMS_{\mathrm{qc}}$, which are the maximum RMS in the image and RMS in the region 20$^\circ$ around Zenith.
 Both values are calculated and stored by TraP during image processing.
 This approximation has been empirically verified by calculating the sensitivity area distribution directly from a set of 100 images across a six hour observation.